 – Darina Robles, aka the Migrant Chicken

-When I made a handkerchief disappear before his eyes, the boy’s face changed to surprise, and he smiled.“
+When I made a handkerchief disappear before his eyes, the boy’s face changed to surprise, and a smile lit up his face.

 – Lars Uribe

 I see great potential in the show to take it to all migration programs in the Petén region, Guatemala.

 “Thank you for bringing us laughter.
 The community needed it.

 – Grandfather from the audience